-Astros’ Correa injured after fouling ball off ankle or foot
+Astros’ Correa fouls ball of ankle, X-rays negative

-HOUSTON (AP) — Astros shortstop Carlos Correa had to be helped off the field after fouling a ball off his left ankle or foot Tuesday night.
+HOUSTON (AP) — Astros shortstop Carlos Correa has a bone bruise in his left ankle after fouling a pitch off of it on Tuesday night.

+Houston manager Dusty Baker said X-rays were negative and the team should know more about Correa’s status on Wednesday.

 Correa was batting with one out in the sixth inning against the Texas Rangers when he fouled the ball.
 He immediately fell to the ground and was in significant pain as team officials came to check on him.